-The ScyTek Precision Pro 500 has all the basic features we look for in car alarms including remote starting and a variety of sensors.
-The ScyTek car alarm remote is extremely small and the LCD display screen for all the menu and alert options is difficult to read.
-The manufacturer offers only very limited customer support and the website is difficult to navigate.
+The ScyTek A20 has all the basic features we look for in an affordable car alarm: a 120dB six-stage siren, dual-zone impact sensors and keyless entry.
+The ScyTek A20 remote is among the smallest available despite having five functional buttons.
+Unfortunately, the manufacturer offers only very limited customer support, and the website is difficult to navigate.

 The ScyTek A20 features a smart dual-zone impact sensor, which is really just a fancy term for a sensor that differentiates between small, insignificant impacts and big impacts.
 This means is if someone bumps into your car while they're walking through a parking lot, they'll receive a warning chirp.
 But if they try to open a door, the full six-stage alarm goes off at 120dB, which is loud enough to get people's attention.
 At the very least, it's loud enough to make the theft unappealing.

 While the car alarm doesn't have window or shock sensors, it is compatible with these as an add-on.
 So, if you're not happy with the current sensor, you can upgrade the system as you go without having to replace everything.